Italcementi: History

 In July 2015, German construction group HeidelbergCement (world’s 4th cement producer), agreed to buy a 45% stake in Italcementi (world’s 5th cement producer) for $1.85 billion from the Pesenti family (through the family's holding group, Italmobiliare), thus creating the world's 2nd largest cement producer.
 As a trade-off, the Pesenti family gets 5% of the newly formed group, making them the second largest shareholders after the Merckle family In May 2016, the European commission approved the deal.
 The acquisition led to 400 lay-offs of Italcementi employees in Italy.
 The deal was announced a week after Lafarge merged with Holcim, and amid rumors that Dangote Cement was eyeing an acquisition of Italcementi.

 On 12 October 2016, HeidelbergCement purchased the remaining Italcementi shares.
-Therefore, HeidelbergCement is now the sole shareholder of Italcementi and owns 100% of the share capital.
+As a result, HeidelbergCement became the sole shareholder of Italcementi, owning 100% of its share capital.

+In January 2018, Italcementi acquired the Italian assets of Cementir Italia and its subsidiaries CementirSacci and Betontir, which were integrated into its industrial structure, expanding production capacity and its presence on the domestic market.

+In July 2018, CementirSacci was renamed Italsacci and Cementir Italia became Cemitaly.
+In 2019, a reorganisation of the Italian industrial network followed, resulting in a structure consisting of 10 cement plants, 4 grinding centres, more than 120 ready-mix concrete plants and several aggregate quarries.

+On 9 November 2023, following the global rebranding of the HeidelbergCement Group as Heidelberg Materials, the Italcementi brand was formally replaced by Heidelberg Materials Italy.
+The Italcementi name continues to be used as a product brand on cement bags.
+Following the rebranding, the headquarters of the Italian subsidiaries were relocated from Bergamo to Peschiera Borromeo (Milan).

-Activity
+Activity (historical)

-The Italcementi Group is based in the town of Bergamo, in northern Italy.
-It has a staff of more than 20,000 employees, of which 400 are engaged in technical support and research activities under the group company C.T.G SpA (CTG stands for 'Centro Tecnico di Gruppo).
-Italcementi's annual sales are over 6 billion euros.
+Prior to its acquisition by HeidelbergCement in 2016, the Italcementi Group was headquartered in Bergamo, northern Italy.
+At that time, the group employed more than 20,000 people worldwide, including around 400 staff engaged in technical support and research activities through the group company C.T.G.
+S.p.A.
+(Centro Tecnico di Gruppo).
+Italcementi’s annual revenues exceeded €6 billion.

-Italcementi is implemented in 22 countries: Albania, Belgium, Bulgaria, China, Canada, Cyprus, Egypt, France, Gambia, Greece, India, Italy, Kazakhstan, Kuwait, Morocco, Mauritania, Saudi Arabia, Spain, Sri Lanka, Thailand, Turkey and the United States.
+Before the acquisition, Italcementi operated in 22 countries across Europe, Asia, Africa and North America: Albania, Belgium, Bulgaria, China, Canada, Cyprus, Egypt, France, Gambia, Greece, India, Italy, Kazakhstan, Kuwait, Morocco, Mauritania, Saudi Arabia, Spain, Sri Lanka, Thailand, Turkey and the United States.

-Over 60% of its sales come from the cement sector which is combined with the production of ready-mixed concrete and aggregates.